Old Testament Survey

 Grade: 9, 10, 11, 12 Prerequisite: None

 This one-year course is designed to prepare students to continue the development of Spanish language skills in the areas of speaking, listening comprehension, reading, and writing.
 The course covers a wide range of activities.
 CD-ROMs are used to enhance listening skills.
 The course also includes Christian songs, prayers, and memorization/recitation of Bible verses to improve and support vocabulary, grammar pronunciation, and enunciation.
-Students learn about the cultural similarities and differences between the Spanish-speaking countries and the
+Students learn about the cultural similarities and differences between the Spanish-speaking countries and the United States.
+Students participate in field trips to Spanish-speaking restaurants and churches to enhance their verbal and listening skills.
+Participation in a language and culture educational trip is encouraged.

 Grades: 9, 10, 11, 12 Prerequisite: Grade of “C” or better in Spanish I